-Community Boards is excited to announce our new partnership with the Tipping Point Community to expand support services for transitional aged housed youth in the Rising Up Program.
+Community Boards is excited to announce our new partnership with Tipping Point Community to expand support services for transitional aged housed youth in San Francisco’s Rising Up Initiative.
 The addition of Community Boards to the Rising Up team provides a pathway for housed youth to gain skills in facing and working with conflict and see it as an opportunity for growth.
 In addition, Community Boards will provide a range of customized trainings to collaborating service providers and youth.

 Rising Up is a public-private partnership that includes the City and County of San Francisco departments, non-profit organizations, local companies, and philanthropic supporters.

-Rising Up Program partners include: San Francisco Department of Homelessness and Supportive Housing, Tipping Point Community, Larkin Street Youth Services, Brilliant Corners, At the Crossroads, First Place for Youth, Five Keys Schools & Programs, Third Street Youth Center and Clinic.
+Rising Up Program partners include: San Francisco Department of Homelessness and Supportive Housing, Tipping Point Community, Larkin Street Youth Services, Brilliant Corners, At the Crossroads, First Place for Youth, Five Keys Schools & Programs, and 3rd Street Youth Center & Clinic.

 Community Boards Provides a Range of Conflict Resolution Services